-Where was Beethoven born?
+When and where was Beethoven born?

-Bonn, where Beethoven was born, was an outpost of the Habsburg Empire.
+Bonn, where Beethoven was born inDecember 1770, was an outpost of the Habsburg Empire.
 It was small, prosperous and sophisticated due to the fact that it was the seat of the Elector of Cologne and Münster.
 On the surface it was also conservative.
 But Vienna – capital city of the Holy Roman Empire, formal and proper, with a growing network of spies, where dissent was not tolerated – was 500 miles and several days’ coach ride away.
 And so the burghers of Bonn, not to mention the elector, were prone to making decisions almost calculated to upset those at the heart of government.

 The first of these to have a lasting impact on the young musical prodigy in Bonn was the employment as court organist not only of an outsider, from Saxony, but a man of the wrong religion too.
 A Protestant, no less, who wasted no time in joining the proscribed organisation of like-minded dissidents, the Illuminati.
 No one knows what persuaded the largely incapable and alcoholic Johann van Beethoven to employ Christian Gottlob Neefe as teacher to his son Ludwig, but it was an inspired choice.It does not take too much imagination to see Neefe, as well as encouraging his young pupil’s first attempts at composition, filling his head with ideas of religion, philosophy and politics.
 Neefe radicalised Beethoven.